 WHEN: The Challenge will kick off on Tuesday, January 21, 2014.
 Teams will play friendly games with each other and the Challenge organizers on Wednesday, January 22, to refine their tactics.
 The championship game will be played Thursday, January 23.

 WHY: Students will play for fun, pride and prizes.
-The winners will be announced before academic and industry leaders at a ceremony during the Symposium on the Future of Computation in Science and Engineering on Friday, January 24.
+The winners will be announced before academic and industry leaders at a ceremony during the "Weathering the Data Storm" symposium on Friday, January 24.

 Pierce Hall 301